Jump to a Chapter

 What is the main difference between thermal imaging and traditional night vision?

-Traditional night vision amplifies available visible light or infrared light, while thermal imaging detects heat emitted by objects.
-Thermal vision does not depend on any ambient light.
+Traditional night vision amplifies available light, while thermal imaging detects heat emitted by objects.
+Thermal vision does not depend on ambient light.

 Can night vision be used in complete darkness?

 Yes.
-Thermal imaging and active infrared illumination allow visibility in total darkness.
-Image intensification requires some level of existing light, but thermal and IR-based tools do not.
+Thermal imaging and infrared illumination allow visibility in total darkness.
+Image intensification requires some existing light.

 Is infrared light visible to humans?